The Psychology of Failing Fixes

 For years, I made the mistake of seeing human error as a root cause until I started teaching the TapRooT® root cause analysis approach as a contract trainer.
 This approach is designed to force the user to look for the systemic causes of human error.
 In other words, human error is rarely, if ever, a root cause with this process.
 What percentage of your root causes are human errors?
 Is it possible that a different root causes analysis approach could lead you to better, work system focused fixes?

 If we continue to try to write corrective and preventive actions to address human error directly, we will continue to write relatively weak fixes.
 That is the psychology of failing fixes, as shown in the graphic.
-The fix in this case is to reject human error as a root cause.
+The first fix to make in this case is to reject human error as a root cause.
 Instead, always search for the systemic reasons humans do things they themselves really don’t intend to do.
 How often do your fixes fail?
 Is it possible that a root cause analysis process shift, along with a psychological shift, could lead you towards a more error free workplace?

 NOTE: if you found value in this article, you might also benefit from reading my new book “Error Proof- How to Stop Daily Goofs for Good”, which is now for sale on Amazon.com.